-This webinar ad has an authentic feel to it thanks to the picture of a CEO looking directly at a potential participant.
-He will also be one of the hosts, which is an extra bonus.
+This webinar ad has an authentic feel thanks to the picture of a CEO looking directly at a potential participant.
+He will also be one of the hosts, which is a bonus.

-The blue and green colors suit the mission of the company pretty well and provide for an attractive design.
+The blue and green colors suit the company’s mission and provide an attractive design.

 Heather MacFadyen Webinar Ad

-Heather MacFadyen states a very particular purpose for her webinar – helping immigrant moms.
-The ad mentions that she went above and beyond for that by travelling to Oaxaca.
+Heather MacFadyen states a particular purpose for her webinar — helping immigrant moms.
+The ad mentions that she went above and beyond for that by traveling to Oaxaca.
 This shows commitment to the issue.

 The color scheme is soft and peachy, which creates an aura of positivity.
 The host herself has a radiant smile, making the ad look authentic and inviting.

-Potential participants can find out the time and date without having to click on the registration button.
-Since Heather has a very specific audience in mind, it makes sense that she also indicated the time zone.
+Potential participants can find the time and date without clicking on the registration button.
+Since Heather has a specific audience in mind, it makes sense that she also indicated the time zone.

 Bank of America Merchant Services Webinar Ad